 Students are truant when they are absent from classes or school without permission (see Absence, page 4).
-Students who are truant from class will be dealt with an increasing measures of discipline including parent telephone conferences, after school detentions, lunch detention, loss of half of lunch period, revocation of privileges, written notification sent home to parents, in-school suspensions, and assignment to reassigned learning time, and possible loss of course credit.
+School Intervention teams will address students who are truant from school or individual classes with the goal of changing behavior and getting students engaged in school.
+Interventions include (but are not limited to) parent telephone conferences, lunch detention, loss of half of lunch period, revocation of privileges, written notification sent home to parents, referral to counseling services and community resource, home visits, assignment to reassigned learning time, and possible loss of course credit.